cristianCeamatu/rails-bible-talks-social-app/README.md

 > In this project, we were required to build a social app where users can sign-up/sign-in/sign out, create talks(tweets), and follow/unfollow other users.
 The project enforced our skills in using most of the core functionalities of the Rails framework.
 <br>
-> The app is mobile responsive and users can also <b>sign up/sign in with their Github and Twitter accounts</b>.
+> The app is mobile responsive and users can <b>sign up/sign in with their Github and Twitter accounts</b>.
 Users can upload a profile and cover images at the sign-up or after they sign in by accessing the profile page, here they can also edit their username and full name.
 <br>
 > The app is tested using RSpec for unit and integration tests